sojungko-test/superhero/README.md

 3. `npm start` or `yarn start` to seed the database with legacy data and start both front-end and back-end servers.

+## Notes

+If you wish to re-seed the database, you will have to do it manually by opening MongoDB on your terminal (this is mentioned in the Roadmap section below).
+- On MacOS, run `mongo`
+- `db.characters.drop()`

 ## Scripts